The infinite Lanczos method for symmetric nonlinear eigenvalue problems: Conclusions and outlook

 \section{Conclusions and outlook}

 We have presented a method for solving symmetric NEPs.
 We have also illustrated how the problem structure, in particular the structure of the matrices and functions in~\eqref{eq:spmf}, can be exploited in order to reduce the computation time.
-However, there are NEPs that cannot be written in the format~\eqref{eq:spmf} with $p \ll n$, e.g., the waveguide eigenvalue problem~\cite{jarlebring2017waveguide}, the reformulation of the Dirichlet eigenvalue problem with the boundary element method \cite{steinbach2009boundary,effenberger2012chebyshev}, etc. For some of these problems, only a routine for computing $M_k x$ is available.
-We believe that further research can potentially extend the applicability of infinite Lanczos to such problems.
-In the numerical experiment, in Section~\ref{sec:symmetrized_nep}, we have successfully solved a nonsymmetric NEP by symmetrizing the problem and applying infinite Lanczos to the symmetric, extended, problem~\eqref{eq:symmetrized_nep}.
-The matrices~\eqref{eq:symmetrized_nep} have a well defined block structure and we believe that infinite Lanczos can be further specialized for solving nonsymmetric NEPs by exploiting these structures.
+However, there are NEPs that cannot be written in the format~\eqref{eq:spmf}, e.g., the waveguide eigevalue problem~\cite{jarlebring2017waveguide}, the reformulation of the Dirichlet eigenvalue problem with the boundary element method \cite{steinbach2009boundary,effenberger2012chebyshev}, etc. For some of these problems, only a routine for computing $M_k x$ is available.
+We believe that further research can potentially extend the applicability of Infinite Lanczos to such problems.

+In the numerical experiment in Section~\ref{sec:symmetrized_nep}, we have successfully solved a nonsymmetric NEP in the following way.
+Firstly we constructed a symmetric NEP~\eqref{eq:symmetrized_nep} whose eigenvalues are also eigenvalues of the original NEP.
+Then we applied the infinite Lanczos to the symmetrized problem~\eqref{eq:symmetrized_nep}.
+The matrices~\eqref{eq:symmetrized_nep} have clearly a very well defined block structure.
+We believe that infinite Lanczos can be further specialized for solving nonsymmetric NEPs by exploiting these structures.
 In conclusion we also believe that similar ideas can be extended to NEPs that are Hermitian, namely, $M(\lambda)^H=M(\bar \lambda)$ where $\bar \lambda$ represents the complex conjugate of $\lambda \in \CC$ and $M(\lambda)^H$ the Hermitian, or conjugate transpose, of the matrix $M(\lambda)$.